A lot of Go to Travel Gal readers want to know: Will Southwest extend the expiration dates of their travel funds and credits?

 Want to stay up to date on all things Southwest?
 Subscribe for up-to-the-minute news.

 The Details of the Southwest Travel Funds Extension

-In the past, Southwest has usually extended travel funds for up to a year if you ask them, but they reduce your credit by $100 to do so.
-But it seemed that wasn’t even an option.
+In the past, Southwest has usually extended travel funds for up to a year if you asked, but they reduced your credit by $100 to do so.
+It seemed this time that wasn’t even an option.

-But the airline announced on their website on the evening of March 19 that due to customer feedback, they had decided to make an exception.
+However, the airline announced on their website on the evening of March 19 (and updated it on April 3 and April 16) that due to customer feedback, they had decided to make an exception.
 Way to go, everyone!